swcarpentry/python-novice-inflammation/pages/07-errors.md

 <div>
-<p>The last types of errors that we&#39;ll be covering in this lesson are errors having to do with containers (like lists and dictionaries) and the items within them.
+<p>Next up are errors having to do with containers (like lists and dictionaries) and the items within them.
 If you try to access an item in a list or a dictionary that does not exist, then you will get an error!
 This makes sense.
 Think about a real life example: if you asked someone what day they would like to get coffee, and they answered &quot;caturday&quot;, you might be a bit annoyed (though, perhaps after being amused that someone thought of the idea of caturday).
 Python gets similarly annoyed if you try to ask it for an item that doesn&#39;t exist:</p>
 </div>